-- Initial observations and discussions, and 'Areas for consideration' - Children receiving SEN support, including My Plan, My Plan Plus or Education and Health Care Plans and reviews, and details of how the setting is supporting them. - Further observations, monitoring and reviews by all members of staff.
+- Initial observations and discussions, and 'Areas for consideration' - My Plan, My Plan Plus or Education and Health Care Plans and reviews - Further observations, monitoring and reviews by all members of staff.

 Parents will have access to these records and confidentiality will be maintained, subject to exceptions allowed under safeguarding regulations and GDPR regulations.
 See safeguarding policies and Information sharing policies for further details.